 Paul and Collins found common ground at the intersection of lyrics and poetry.
 Sharing how he once read his own poems to a group of scholars in New York City, Paul admitted “It was pretty nerve-wracking” and quite different than playing to record-breaking concert crowds.
 “I had to respect the silence as a great thing,” he said.

 Paul closed the night with a performance of ‘Blackbird’.

 “This was a wonderful event provided through the generosity of Sir Paul McCartney,” said Rollins Acting President Craig M. McAllaster.
 “He wanted it to be intimate and mostly for students.
 That’s why they filled most of the seats.
 It’s a wonderful thing to have someone of his stature and significance give us his time and talent to Rollins College.”

 Photo by Scott Cook

-This was the 0th concert played at Rollins College.
+This was the 1st and only concert played at Rollins College.